 6. “Eyewitness Travel Guides French Phrase Book”

 The DK travel guides are some of the most popular in the world, so when they release a phrasebook, you know it’s going to be good.
 True to form, the “Eyewitness Travel Guides French Phrase Book” is organized and color-coded according to subject, making navigating the pages a real breeze!
 Finding what you need in a hurry can be stressful, but with this phrasebook you can breathe a little easier.

 Covering all bases, it also comes with a handy mini-dictionary.
 Listing more than 2,000 words, the dictionary gives you a great insight into the French language and might even inspire you to take your learning a little further.

 As the book is so compact, it can be easily transported wherever you go, meaning that you’ll always have a helping hand.

 While currency changes are constantly on the move, it’s useful to have a rough idea of the exchange rates.
 Each new edition of the book is updated with essential currency information, meaning that you’ll always be able to make an instant, accurate calculation in your head.

-This is one of best French phrasebook features if you’re traveling for a significant amount of time.
+This is one of the best French phrasebook features if you’re traveling for a significant amount of time.